Cannabis - Hemp - or Marijuana

 In fact, cannabis is the genus of a flowering plant in the Cannabacae family.
 Further, cannabis sativa contains three subgroups: sativa, indica and ruderalis – but all of them are sub-species of cannabis sativa.

-So when you hear people talking about cannabis, that means that they are talking about both marijuana and hemp – so you may want to ask them which ones they are talking about specfically.
-More on that below.
+So when you hear people talking about cannabis, that means that they are talking about both marijuana and hemp – so you may want to ask them which ones they are talking about specifically.
+More on the differences between cannabis (marijuana) and hemp below.

 Contact our Cannabis Lawyers